 Charging temperature 0 °C - 40 °C

 Work environment temperature 15 °C - 25 °C

 Charging temperature

 Storage temperature -10 °C - 50 °C

 Transportation temperature -10 °C - 50 °C

-Table 47: Technical data for pedelec
+Table 47: Pedelec technical data

 The nameplate contains symbols for the pedelec's area of use.
 Check what roads and paths you may use before you ride the pedelec for the first time.